About ArgoCD Tracking ID

 What are non-self-referencing resources?

-In ArgoCD, a "non self-referencing" resource is one whose tracking ID does not refer to itself.
+In ArgoCD, a "non-self-referencing" resource is one whose tracking ID does not refer to the resource itself.

-For example, here is an example of self-referencing:
+For example, the following is an example of a self-referencing tracking ID:

 argocd.argoproj.io/tracking-id: dev-fluent-bit:apps/DaemonSet:fluent-bit/fluent-bit

-As you can see, this is a Fluent Bit DaemonSet.
-Of it, we get the following information:
+As you can see, this is a Fluent Bit DaemonSet, and we can get the following information from it:

 • dev-fluent-bit